cunybpl/changepointmodel/README.md

 * Heavily tested and production ready

 The `core` package consists of the lower level machinery and calculation APIs.
-The `bema` package contains higher level components organized into convenient ready made application components for common building energy modeling tasks and batch processing.
+The `app` package contains higher level components organized into a ready made application for common building energy modeling tasks and batch processing.

 We have heavily documented each module's public interface.
 Below is a brief outline of what is inside